nixos-asia/website/.github/README.md

 To assist the reviewer, use `nix run github:nixos-asia/website/branch#preview -- -o /en/whatever` in the PR description to provide a handy command for previewing the changes in the PR.
 See example: https://github.com/nixos-asia/website/pull/12

+### Content organization

+This site is made of multiple Emanote layers:

+- `./global`: Static files and HTML temlpates (common to all languages)
+- Language-specific content:
+    - `./en`: English content
+    - `./fr`: French content

 ## Discussion

 We hang out in [Zulip](https://nixos.zulipchat.com/) ― come say hi.